WHO WE ARE

 Your data can also be accessed by or transferred to any national and/or international regulatory, enforcement, public body or court, where we are required to do so by applicable law or regulation or at their request.

 The personal data we collect from you may also be processed, accessed or stored in a country outside the UK, which may not offer the same level of protection of personal data.

-If in the case we are required to transfer any of your personal data to external companies, legal entities in other jurisdictions, we will make sure to protect your personal data by applying the level of protection that is required under the local data protection/privacy laws applicable to the UK, acting in accordance with our policies and standards and, for entities located in the European Economic Area (i.e. the EU Member States plus Iceland, Liechtenstein and Norway, the “EEA“), unless otherwise specified, only transferring your personal data on the basis of standard contractual clauses approved by the European Commission.
-You may request additional information in relation to international transfers of personal data and obtain a copy of the adequate safeguard put in place by exercising your rights.
+If in the case we are required to transfer any of your data to external companies, legal entities in other jurisdictions, we will make sure to protect your data by applying the level of protection that is required under the local data protection/privacy laws applicable to the UK, acting in accordance with our policies and standards and, for entities located in the European Economic Area (i.e. the EU Member States plus Iceland, Liechtenstein and Norway, the “EEA“), unless otherwise specified, only transferring your data based on standard contractual clauses approved by the European Commission.
+You may request additional information concerning international transfers of personal data and obtain a copy of the adequate safeguard put in place by exercising your rights.